linroger/Wealth-of-Nations/Advanced Investments/Lecture 1- Probability Distributions of Returns.md

 But as intuitive as this may seem,  purely focusing on the downside leads to some fallacies that we should avoid.

 The first fallacy is to think that when we compare assets in terms of variance,  we are completely ignoring the fact that having an upside of potentially high returns is beneficial.
 We are already accounting for the upside in the expected return $\mathbb{E}[R]$.
-For example,  imagine taking the probability distribution of asset (B) in Figure 1.2 and pulling the right tail of the distribution further to the right,  so that high returns become more likely,  while leaving the left half of the distribution unchanged.
+For example,  imagine taking the [[Lecture 1- Probability Distributions of Returns|probability distribution]] of asset (B) in Figure 1.2 and pulling the right tail of the distribution further to the right,  so that high returns become more likely,  while leaving the left half of the distribution unchanged.
 This would increase $\operatorname{var}(R)$,  which is the property of variance as a risk measure that some people find objectionable,  but note this that this would also,  at the same time,  raise $\mathbb{E}[R]$.
 Since we are considering $\mathbb{E}[R]$ and $\operatorname{var}(R)$ jointly in assessing risk and return,  we are not ignoring the benefits of greater upside.

 A more subtle issue is whether $\mathbb{E}[R]$ and $\operatorname{var}(R)$ jointly properly capture the information that an investor needs to make a decision.
 Is the impact of right-tail observations on $\operatorname{var}(R)$ perhaps misleading and would it perhaps be better to consider $\mathbb{E}[R]$ in conjunction with a risk measure focused on downside risk?